Guidelines for Youth Protection Training

 |NEWS FLASH! - May 2015

-• All registered adults in Scouting are required to take Youth Protection Training.
+• All registered adults must take Youth Protection Training (“YPT”).

 Gary Butler, BSA’s Deputy Chief Scout Executive, recently captured the essence of this effort when he said, “Youth Protection will become so engrained in the BSA culture that it is second in recognition only to the Scout Oath and Scout Law."

 • Skip directly to instructions for Cub Scout, Boy Scout, Venturing and Sea Scout volunteers.